ivntsng/jobstride-extension/README.md

-# NextStep Extension
+# JobStride Extension

 A TypeScript-powered Chrome extension for tracking job applications across multiple job boards.
-Seamlessly integrates with the NextStep app to help you organize and manage your job search.
+Seamlessly integrates with the JobStride app to help you organize and manage your job search.

 ## Features